 The Challenge: How has technology changed since you were younger?

 You can approach this by recounting the many different things that have changed, or just by focusing on one thing and recording the different parts about it.
 Also, you can record each thing in depth, or just skim the surface of each one.
+However you want to do it—write it down, take pictures, type it up, blog about it, scrapbook it, or even do a video!
+If you any old items still, go dig them out and record the differences in size, speed, shapes, etc.

 ----------